-Midtown is the cool, trendy place to be.
-Aside from the booming commerce, you’ll see thousands of people living, dining and playing in one of Atlanta’s most walkable neighborhoods.
-Downtown Atlanta is a business, government and tourist center.
-With downtown’s urban attractions and hidden gems—it’s easy to stay busy all day.
+Geographically, Midtown and Downtown Atlanta lay in close proximity, and while both neighborhoods present popular options for residents who love a metropolitan hub, they also maintain their own distinct character.
+Locals recognize Midtown as a cool, trendy place with lots to do.
+Aside from the booming commerce, you’ll see thousands of people living, dining, and playing in one of Atlanta’s most walkable neighborhoods.
+Downtown Atlanta serves as a business, government, and tourist center.
+With downtown’s abundant attractions and activities, it’s easy to stay busy all day.

-We surveyed our team of Atlanta Locals to give you the updated scoop on Midtown vs Downtown Atlanta:
+That said, to help you better understand these two neighborhoods, we surveyed our team of Atlanta Locals to give you the updated scoop on living in Midtown vs. Downtown Atlanta.

 Feeling overwhelmed with your move to Atlanta?
 Get a free personal assistant to help with your move!